hligaty/haibaracp-spring-boot-starter/README.md

 ###  Multiple hosts

 To use SftpTemplate in the connection pool of multiple connections from different hosts, you need to specify the connection to be used for HaibaraCP, otherwise a `NullPointerException` will be thrown.
-The following describes how to specify the connection (examples use the configuration in the `Configuration-Multiple Host` chapter to explain ):
+The following describes how to specify the connection:

 - `HostHolder.changeHost(string)`: Specify the connection to be used next  time through hostName (that is, the key in the map under the specified  configuration file sftp.hosts.
 The following hostName will not be  explained repeatedly).
 Note that it can only specify the next  connection! ! !